Badger-Finance/badger-multisig/README.md

 ### OpenSSL Deprecation (macOS)

-Installing Vyper might run into some OpenSSL issues (`fatal error: openssl/aes.h: No such file or directory`).
-Please see [the note on OpenSSL in the Vyper docs](https://docs.vyperlang.org/en/v0.1.0-beta.17/installing-vyper.html#installation) or [this related issue](https://github.com/ethereum/pyethereum/issues/292) in order to fix.
+The installation process might run into some OpenSSL issues (`fatal error: openssl/aes.h: No such file or directory`).
+Please see [the note on OpenSSL in the Vyper docs](https://docs.vyperlang.org/en/v0.1.0-beta.17/installing-vyper.html#installation) or [this related issue](https://github.com/ethereum/pyethereum/issues/292) in order to fix it.

 ### Arm Chipset Architecture (M1/M2)
 MacBooks with arm chipsets have some additional challenges [[source]](https://github.com/psf/black/issues/2524).